There are many myths in the book of Genesis, including the myth of the Tower of Babel. To recap, from Genesis 11:1-9:

 The movement of evolution is one of perpetually closing circles.
 It applies equally to the whole evolution of the cosmos as it does to our individual spiritual paths.
 We start out with an outward movement and then move in, in a return to perfection.

 For humankind, we start in the East, which symbolizes one point of eternity—although this a rather paradoxical way to say this.
 The West, then, is the goal.
 Go West, young man.
-So the East was the perfection we started out with and the West is the perfection we will one day have regained.
+So the East was the perfection we began with and the West is the perfection we will one day have regained.
 Yet they are really one.
 It’s a loop.
 Only through our human eyes do we see two different directions.

 When we strike out on a spiritual journey, we begin with a spiritual emphasis, which we then drift away from.
 Later, we return to it but with a new understanding gained during our time away.
 We are right back where we started from, but it’s different now.
 We’ve become richer and wiser.
 It’s like that with perfection too.
 We’re coming back to it and when we get there, we’ll be more perfect than ever.
 Which of course is a fun oxymoron.